Mid-Market Priorities for Order Management Success

 When building a business case to invest in inventory availability solutions, organizations should lead with the cash flow and working capital angles.
 Make the financial justification for reducing holding costs, minimizing tied-up working capital, and increasing inventory turns.
 While customer service metrics like reducing stockouts and cancellations are relevant, the hard dollar savings and balance sheet impacts will resonate most with executives.

-opening quote The person at the table ultimately approving inventory projects is the finance team, and you need to make a clear cash flow management and inventory turn business case in addition to the improved sales story. closing quote
+The person at the table ultimately approving inventory projects is the finance team, and you need to make a clear cash flow management and inventory turn business case in addition to the improved sales story.

 - Zach Zalowitz, Principal of OM, Perficient